 Our proven team of experts have decades of hands-on experience in school education for adolescents with complex backgrounds, including, but not limited to, Special Educational Needs (SEN).
 We are experts understanding the complexities of each person's need as well as specialists in gathering the information needed to apply for EHCPs.
 This existing team has consistently achieved OFSTED’s ‘Outstanding’ ratings - the highest possible distinction - and their established track record of over 20 years will be the cornerstone of this new development.
 Our excellence in teaching and learning is at the heart of everything we do, and the team is always excited to work with new and committed professionals who wish to share in our vision.

-Ellern Mede Orange Tree (Friary Hall) has a thorough and rigorous admission process to ensure that we remain focused on our strengths.
-Our experience is with highly complex cases in an academic setting.
+We have a wealth of experience with complex cases in an academic setting.
 The specific barriers to learning with which we have worked with include: high-functioning autism, school refusal and phobia, low self-esteem and complex cases of social and emotional mental health.

 We achieve this high quality of individualised care and provision through a calm, secure, and therapeutic environment with small class sizes, resulting in a high teacher to student ratio.
 We also access specialist services going far beyond the usual extra-curricular support of a mainstream state or independent school.